-Astrophotography is quite impossible without the use of appropriate software and tools, at least you will need to use basic software for your imaging process and your post-processing process if nothing else.
+Astrophotography is quite impossible without the use of appropriate software and tools.
+At least you will need to use basic software for your imaging process and your post-processing process, if nothing else.
 Read about astrophotography as a hobby and my experience so far.

-Which Resources and Tools for Astrophotography Do You Need?
+Which Astrophotography Software Do You Need?

-I’ll start this list of resources and tools that you can use by mentioning the many pieces of astrophotography software that I first tried.
-In some cases, I didn’t get on with the software or I didn’t like the software for one reason or another and tried something else.
+I’ll start this list of astrophotography software and tools that you can use by mentioning the many pieces of astrophotography software that I first tried.
+In some cases, I didn’t get on with the software or didn’t like the software for one reason or another and tried something else.
 The many hours that I’ve put into this will be a huge benefit to you if you take my advice.